levelKro/AI-Suite-III-Repack/README.md

 # AI Suite III Repack
-Repack the AI Suite III from Asus - for B350-* motherboards and compatibles
+Repack the AI Suite III from Asus - for ASUS motherboards compatibles with AI Suite III

 - List of AI Suite 3 modules in this pack : https://prntscr.com/tqy509
 - List of AI Suite 3 tabs in this pack : https://prntscr.com/tqy53k